-The one-time commissions do not include credits, discounts, rebates, price protection or other similar privileges that include a clawback mechanism which could result in a refund of premium from the insurance companies to their clients.
+The one-time commissions do not include credits, discounts, rebates, price protection or other similar privileges, once earned, but are subject to clawback under all circumstances that results in a refund of premium from the insurance companies to its clients.

 The clawback provision entitled the insurance companies and brokers to recall any payment previously paid to us or to set off against any future payment.
-During the years ended June 30, 2019, 2020 and 2021, revenues amounting to HK\$0.03 million, HK\$1.0 million and HK\$0.2 million were subject to clawback.
-We evaluate and update our estimates of the clawback provision of each contract at each reporting date, based on historical experiences and various other assumptions that we believe to be reasonable under the circumstances and conclude that the possibility of clawback from insurance companies and brokers is considered remote.
+During the years ended June 30, 2020, 2021 and 2022, there were revenue amounted HK\$1.0 million, HK\$0.2 million and HK\$0.3 million subject to clawback.
+We evaluate and update our estimates of the clawback provision of each contract at each reporting date, based on historical experiences and various other assumptions that we believe to be reasonable under the circumstances and conclude that the occurrence of clawback from insurance companies and brokers are considered remote.